ComputeCanada/magic_castle/docs/README.md

 The following subsection explains how to accomplish each step.

 **Warning**: While it will work in most cases, avoid reusing the compute node image of a previous deployment.
-The preparation steps cleans most of the deployment specific configuration and secrets, but there is no guarantee that the configuration will be entirely compatible with a different deployment.
+The preparation steps clean most of the deployment-specific configuration and secrets, but there is no guarantee that the configuration will be entirely compatible with a different deployment.

 #### 10.12.1 Prepare the volume for cloning